100 Things You Should Never Throw Out (and How to Reuse Them)

 The next time you need to clean your window blinds, slip an old sock on your hand!
 Your hand makes a perfect tool for reaching all the nooks and crannies on the blinds, and the sock picks up dust wonderfully.

-Use a Pool Noodle Inside a Drawer
+Pool Noodle Inside a Drawer

 Reader Roy Allison found a solution for keeping his silverware drawer organizer from moving around each time he opened or closed the drawer: a pool noodle!
 He cut the noodle to size, so that it fits snugly between the back of the organizer and the back of the drawer.
 Here’s how it’s done.